-To help you manage any pain and stiffness you experience and to halt progression of the disease, try these self-care measures:
+To help you manage pain and stiffness and to halt progression of the disease, try these self-care measures:

 - Exercise regularly.
 Regular aerobic exercise, such as walking or swimming, can increase your endurance, keep your body more nimble and help you cope with DISH.
-Talk with your doctor before you start an exercise program.
+Talk with your doctor before starting an exercise program.

 - Achieve and maintain a desirable weight.
 Since obesity is associated with DISH, losing weight may help keep the disease from progressing and lower your risk of complications.

 - Apply heat.
 Use a heating pad on areas of your body that are affected by diffuse idiopathic skeletal hyperostosis to reduce pain.
-Set the heating pad at a low setting so that it's warm, not hot, to reduce the risk of burns.
+Set the heating pad at a low setting to reduce the risk of burns.

 - Mader R, et al. Extraspinal manifestations of diffuse idiopathic skeletal hyperostosis.
 Rheumatology.
 2009;48:1478.